-The purpose of a planting medium is to physically support the plant and to supply adequate oxygen, water, and nutrients for proper root functions.
+It is used to physically support the seed and to supply adequate oxygen, water, and nutrients for proper root functions.

-The use of planting media has become a common practice more so in greenhouse farming, home gardens like pots, seedbeds, and planting trays.
+With the innovations in agriculture, farmers can now manipulate alternative media other than soil to grow their crops.
+Its use has become a common practice more so in greenhouse farming, home gardens like pots, seedbeds, and planting trays.

 A farmer can choose to use the individual organic or inorganic media, mix organic media with soil, or organic media with inorganic media or inorganic media with soil to improve its germinating conditions.